 Patients in hospitals or nursing homes often benefit from AAT, especially children and the elderly.
-While animals such as horses and cats can make excellent therapy animals, dogs are by far the most common type.
-Perhaps this is because of the unique bond that canines and humans share.
-Therapy dogs truly make a difference in the lives of the people they meet.
+While animals such as horses and cats can make excellent therapy animals, dogs are by far the most common type, tapping into the unique bond that canines and humans share.

 History of Animal-Assisted Therapy

 Animals, especially dogs, have been assisting humans since the beginning of recorded history.
-They have helped us work and provided us with companionship and lifted our spirits.
+They have helped us work, provided us with companionship, and lifted our spirits.
 However, it was not until the 20th century that animals were officially recognized for their therapeutic abilities.

-In 1976, Elaine Smith founded Therapy Dogs International, the first registry for therapy dogs in the US.
-One year later, the Delta Foundation (later named Delta Society, now known as Pet Partners) was formed to research the effects that animals have on people’s lives.
-Today, these two groups, along with many others, help provide therapy animals to people in need of AAT.
+In 1976, Elaine Smith founded Therapy Dogs International, the first registry for therapy dogs in the U.S. One year later, the Delta Foundation (later named Delta Society, now known as Pet Partners) was formed to research the effects that animals have on people’s lives.
+Today, these groups are just two of many others that help provide therapy animals to people in need of AAT.

 How Therapy Dogs Make a Difference

-Animal assisted therapy teams consist of a certified therapy animal and a trained handler.
-Therapy teams visit hospitals, nursing homes, assisted living centers, children's homes and other similar facilities to help lift spirits and facilitate recovery.
+Animal-assisted therapy teams consist of a certified therapy animal and a trained handler.
+These teams visit hospitals, nursing homes, assisted living centers, children's homes, and other similar facilities to help lift spirits and facilitate recovery.

 Qualities of an Ideal Therapy Dog

 Dogs of any breed, size, or age may be eligible to become therapy dogs.
 However, not all dogs are cut out for the job.
 Therapy dog candidates must possess certain traits in order to qualify.
 Temperament is by far the most important factor.
-Before even entering an AAT training program, the therapy dog candidate must be friendly and non-aggressive.
-The dog must get along remarkably well with children, men, women, and other animals.
-The dog should also be confident, patient, calm, gentle and receptive to training.
-Socialization and a solid foundation of training are both important for all dogs and puppies.
-However, these are absolutely essential for a dog to be considered for a therapy program.
+Before even entering an AAT training program, the dog candidate must be friendly and non-aggressive.
+It must get along remarkably well with men, women, children, and other animals.
+The dog should also be confident, patient, calm, gentle, and receptive to training.
+Socialization and a solid foundation of training are important for all dogs and puppies, but absolutely essential for a dog to be considered for a therapy program.